Azure/batch-shipyard/README.md

 for different sample Docker workloads using Azure Batch and Batch Shipyard after you have completed the primer.

-## Limitations
-* Oracle Linux is not supported with Batch Shipyard at this time.
-* Task dependencies are incompatible with multi-instance tasks.
-This is a current limitation of the underlying Azure Batch service.
-* Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
-  This is a current limitation of the underlying VM and host drivers.

 ## ChangeLog
 See the [CHANGELOG.md](https://github.com/Azure/batch-shipyard/blob/master/CHANGELOG.md)
 file.